Truth v. Myth: The First Thanksgiving

 That’s Edward Winslow, writing about the thanksgiving in his journal of Pilgrim life called “Mourt’s Relation”, published in 1622.
 We see that Massasoit and 90 of his men arrived at some point, having heard about the feast, and the Pilgrims hosted them for three days, and had some rather Anglican sport firing their guns.
 Certainly the Wampanoags had a right to feel they should join in, since it was their help that had led to the good harvest.
 A one-day thanksgiving turned into three days of feasting and games.

 And that was it.
-People often wonder why there wasn’t another thanksgiving the next year—we have seen that thanksgivings were not annual events, but came up often, and the idea of celebrating the harvest every year didn’t make sense to the Pilgrims.
+People often wonder why there wasn’t another thanksgiving the next year—we have seen that thanksgivings were not annual events, but came randomly when the people felt they were needed as a response to current events, and the idea of celebrating the harvest every year didn’t make sense to the Pilgrims.
 They had only held a thanksgiving for the first good harvest because it was a life-saving change from the previous fall.
 Once they were on their feet, they expected good harvests, and didn’t have to celebrate them.
 It was also against their Separatist beliefs to celebrate annual holidays—like the Puritans, they did not celebrate any holidays, not even Christmas.
 Holidays were a human invention that made some days better than others when God had made all days equally holy.
 So to hold a regular, annual harvest thanksgiving was not their way.
 When things were going well, Separatists and Puritans had days of thanksgiving.
 When things were going badly, they had days of fasting.
 None of them were annual holidays or cause for feasting (of course fast days weren’t, but even thanksgivings were mostly spent in church, with no special meal).

 So that one-time harvest thanksgiving was indeed a happy event, shared in equally by Pilgrim and Wampanoag.
 And those Pilgrims who sat down with Massasoit and his men did not then slaughter them all; it would not be until their grandchildren’s generation that war broke out, in 1676, once Massasoit and the Pilgrims at that table were long dead.